baoxingsong/Irisas/README.md

 You will get `Irisas.jar` under folder `dist`

 # Run
 There are two main modules in this packages.
-INDEL and other variants synchronization and integrating effects.
+INDEL and other variant synchronization and integrating effects.
 ````
 java -jar Irisas.jar

 Commands:

-  -- Functions for whole genome wide variants synchronization
+  -- Functions for whole genome wide variant synchronization

      CutTheWholeGenomeWithWindow     cut the whole genome sequence with a window
      NewSdiFromMsa                   generate sdi files from MSA results